The Cornwall Experience

 - St. Martins (Isles of Scilly) – two nights

 The Isles of Scilly: Our three days and two nights on the Isles of Scilly make The Cornwall Experience a “best of two worlds” vacation.
 We’ll stay at a beachfront resort hotel on the island of St. Martin’s (population 140), just two miles long with three small hamlets.
 In addition to our hotel, there are a few galleries, shops and eating places.
 Our main focus on St. Martin’s will be the beaches, bays, rock inlets, incredible views, and easy walks.
-From our base on St. Martin’s we’ll visit the busier islands of St. Mary’s and Tresco, including the world-famous Tresco Abbey garden with 20,000 different plants from 80 countries.
+From our base on St. Martin’s we’ll visit the nearby island of Tresco, including the world-famous Tresco Abbey garden with 20,000 different plants from 80 countries.

 The Cornwall Experience will include these activities and much more:

-- Guided walking tours of Mousehole, St. Ives and Penzance.
-After our tour, you’ll have free time to explore all three places on your own.
+- Guided walking tours of Penzance, Mousehole and St. Ives, with free time to explore on your own.
 We’ll also visit other seaside and riverfront villages.

-- Visits to historic and natural sites on the western Penwith Peninsula, including the Geevor Tin Mine, and the Minack Theatre, and prehistoric sites like the Merry Maidens stone circle.
-The Minack Theatre is a 700-seat outdoor theatre, carved into the cliffside back in the 1930’s, and now surrounded by tropical rock gardens.
+- Visits to historic and natural sites on the western Penwith Peninsula, including the Geevor Tin Mine and prehistoric sites like the Merry Maidens stone circle and Carn Euny.

 - Visits to several of Cornwall’s spectacular gardens including the unique Eden Project.
 The Eden Project features giant geodesic conservatories and plants from all over the world and includes an indoor rainforest.

 - A day in the lively seaside village of St. Ives, including a visit to the Barbara Hepworth museum and sculpture garden.
-St. Ives is known for the number of artists who have settled there over the years; you can visit a variety of galleries including the Tate St. Ives.
+St. Ives is known for the number of artists who have settled there over the years; you can visit the Tate St. Ives and a variety of artist galleries.

 - A visit to the castle and gardens of St. Michael’s Mount on an island off the coast near Penzance.
 This was a sister monastery to France’s Mont St. Michel and looks very much like it.
 The earliest buildings date to the 12th century.